ukpb/evernote-sdk-csharp/README.md

 Evernote API version 1.29

+PLEASE NOTE: This is a .net standard 2 version for use with core/standard/framework 4.6.1+

 ## Overview

 This SDK contains wrapper code used to call the Evernote Cloud API from C# applications.